Doctor of Philosophy, Electrical Engineering

 - ALL applicants must meet the general Graduate School Admission Requirements:

-- All on-campus MS and PhD applicants must submit GRE General Test Scores.
+- Fall 2021 applications: The GRE requirement is temporarily waived.
+Fall 2022 applications: All on-campus MS and PhD applicants must submit GRE General Test Scores.
 Scores may not be more than 5 years old from the term the applicants are applying.
 Scores need to be sent directly from Educational Testing Services (ETS) using the institution code 1846.

 - All degree-seeking students must submit an online application to the University of Wisconsin – Madison’s Graduate School and pay the application fee.

 - All applicants must complete the supplemental application section that identifies their research interest area.

 - All applicants must upload a copy of their transcripts from their undergraduate institution and other previous higher education institutions.
 Applicants must upload a transcript for each institution attended.
 Please do not send any hard-copies of transcript unless specifically instructed to by the ECE Graduate Admissions Office.

 - All applicants must submit a statement of purpose/reasons for graduate study.